top of page

 for cello, by cellists

 Recently, I became obsessed with contemporary (and historic) cellist-composers who wrote for solo cello.
-In particular, I was deeply inspired by Thomas Demenga’s enormously fantastic piece, EFEU.
+In particular, I was deeply inspired by Thomas Demenga’s enormous and fantastic piece, EFEU.
 I was struck by how novel these pieces often were and how inescapable it was that these cellists left something original of themselves, their sound and technique in the music.
 They demonstrated the incredible versatility of the instrument for different music and different musicians.
 Many pieces forced me to make sounds I had not yet imagined which continued to inspire and challenge me.
-I am lucky to know so many great cellists who play their own music.
-I managed to persuade a few to write something down for me.

 The project ‘for cello, by cellists’ is the result of this curiosity.
 6 solo pieces, written across a variety of styles by 6 different, brilliant musicians.